sockethub/sockethub/README.md

-# Sockethub v1.x Branch
+# Sockethub v1.x Development Branch

-Experimental branch, possible replacement of sockethub core for a future 1.0 release.
+Experimental branch; replacement of sockethub core for a future 1.0 release.

 # Setup

 `$ npm install`

-`$ DEBUG=soockethub* bin/sockethub --dev`
+`$ DEBUG=* bin/sockethub --dev`

 You should then be able to browse to `http://localhost:10550` and try out the examples.

 # Dev Notes

-goals of this branch are:
+Goals of this branch are:

 * ActivityStreams 2.0 compliance
 * Improved modularity between components
 * Use of existing libraries to reduce total code size (express, socket.io)